LGBTQ history in Chile: Popular Unity and the first gay demonstration

 On 22 April 1973 occurred in the Plaza de Armas in Santiago the first manifestation of gay people in Chile.
-Nearly twenty-five homosexuals and transvestites who often roamed at night the Huérfanos and Ahumada streets in downtown Santiago gathered to protest abuses by police, which continually jailed them for "indecency and bad manners", beat them and shaved their heads.
+Nearly twenty-five homosexual and transgender individuals who often walked at night the Huérfanos and Ahumada streets in downtown Santiago gathered to protest abuses by police, which continually jailed them for "indecency and bad manners", beat them and shaved their heads.
 Despite this repression, the demonstration proceeded normally; however, the media made the attacks through their chronicles.
 Even the governor of the province of Santiago, Julio Stuardo, said he would use "the security forces and all the springs that the constitutional mandate gives" just to prevent a new demonstration scheduled this time in the capital's high-class neighbourhoods.